vfarcic/devops24/manuscript/99-appendix-a.md

 # Appendix A: Installing kubectl and Creating A Cluster With minikube {#appendix-a}

 The text that follows provides the essential information you'll need to create a local Kubernetes cluster using minikube.
-This appendix contains a few sub-chapters from **The DevOps 2.3 Toolkit: Kubernetes**.
+This appendix contains a few sub-chapters from [The DevOps 2.3 Toolkit: Kubernetes](https://amzn.to/2GvzDjy).
 Please refer to it for a more detailed information.

 ## Running Kubernetes Cluster Locally